Quirin-DHBW/DHBW-FortgeschritteneProgrammierung-2024-Portfolio/README.md

 ## The Plan

-The Plan and it's execution happened in a few stages, outlined and described here:
+The Plan and it's execution happened in a few stages, outlined and described here.

+### Plan Stage 1

-1. **Definition of Desired Features**
+**Definition of Desired Features**
 - Similar in concept to a [Product Requirements Document](https://en.wikipedia.org/wiki/Product_requirements_document)
 - Loosely written as larger multi-line comments inside of the code

+### Plan Stage 2

-2. **Definition of Sub-Goals**
+**Definition of Sub-Goals**
 - Breaking down of the desired features into individual requirements
 - Combining and linking of sub-goals into concrete code targets like functions or classes

+### Plan Stage 3

-3. **Initial Framework**
+**Initial Framework**
 - Creation of classes
 - Defining of empty functions (The functions only have their inputs and outputs defined at this stage)
 - Writing of main loop, and hooking up the various functions with each other

+### Plan Stage 4

-4. **Writing of code**
+**Writing of code**
 - Each function is now given functionality to fit into the predefined inputs and outputs
 - "UI elements" and functionality is added, and pre-existing functions hooked up

-### Plan Stage 1

-a!

-### Plan Stage 2

-b!

-### Plan Stage 3

-c!

-### Plan Stage 4

-d!

 ---